 Three takeaways from Rangers' loss to Sabres

-After a couple of ugly losses over the last couple weeks — and one or two unconvincing wins — the Rangers are 8-3-1 going into Saturday’s game against the Red Wings in Detroit.
+After a couple of ugly losses during the last couple of weeks — and one or two unconvincing wins — the Rangers are 8-3-1 going into Saturday’s game against the Red Wings in Detroit.

-But based on their play the last two weeks, and coming off a 6-1 loss to Buffalo Thursday at the Garden — in which goalie Igor Shesterkin was pulled in the second period — is it possible this team may not be as good as people had thought?
+But based on their play the last two weeks, and coming off a 6-1 loss to Buffalo on Thursday at the Garden in which goalie Igor Shesterkin was pulled in the second period, is it possible that this team is not be as good as people had thought?

 “Like you said, we are 8-3-1.
 That’s a positive,’’ Vincent Trocheck said Thursday night.
 “But we do need to look ourselves in the mirror and get better.
 There's a lot of areas for improvement.’’